0ptim/DeFiChainWiki/docs/auto/Cli_Vault_Creation_And_DUSD_Minting.md

 Withdraw the DFI collateral with the command **withdrawfromvault "vaultId" "toAddress" "amount"**.

-In case the vault gets closed afterwards, this step can be skipped because the **closevault** command automatically send all remaining collateral to the specified address.
+In case the vault gets closed afterward, this step can be skipped because the **closevault** command automatically send all remaining collateral to the specified address.

 [transaction](https://defiscan.live/transactions/de1a5206cad6bdac8c75051594f7196a1452f6352de34f0e757b0d11eb30878b?network=TestNet)